ms-hackman/ParsonsProblems/parsons/elseif.md

 # Else If Statements

 Now what if we have more than two possible situations?
 We can add “else if” blocks between our if and else statement to create multiple possibilities.
-For example:
+For example:<br>
 <code>
 let grade = 4;<br>
 if(grade <=6){<br>